-- our ability to successfully market and sell OFIRMEV; - our capacity to manage our commercial infrastructure and related expenses, including our hired sales and marketing personnel, and costs incurred under our agreements with third parties for warehousing, distribution, cash collection and related commercial activities; - our execution of acquisition, in-licensing, co-promotion, or similar agreements for new products, and the timing of payments we may make or receive under these arrangements; - variations in the level of expenses related to our development programs for any future product candidates and any further development costs associated with OFIRMEV, including our ongoing pediatric clinical trial; - costs associated with our ongoing intellectual property infringement lawsuits related to OFIRMEV, and any product liability or other litigation in which we may become involved; - our ability to successfully defend the patents for the OFIRMEV and maintain our market exclusivity; - · costs associated with any product recall or investigation into quality concerns; - our ability to successfully procure sufficient quantities of OFIRMEV and maintain adequate supply levels; - regulatory developments affecting OFIRMEV or the products of our competitors; and - the level of underlying hospital demand for OFIRMEV and our wholesalers' buying patterns.
+- our ability to successfully market and sell OFIRMEV; - the level of underlying hospital demand for OFIRMEV and wholesalers' buying patterns; - our capacity to manage our commercial infrastructure and related expenses, including our sales and marketing personnel, and costs incurred under our agreements with third parties for warehousing, distribution, cash collection and related commercial activities; - our execution of acquisition, in-licensing, co-promotion or similar agreements for new products and the timing of payments we may make or receive under these arrangements; - costs associated with our ongoing intellectual property infringement lawsuits related to OFIRMEV, and any product liability or other litigation in which we may become involved; - our ability to successfully defend the patents for OFIRMEV and maintain our market exclusivity; - our ability to successfully procure sufficient quantities of OFIRMEV and maintain adequate supply levels; - · regulatory developments affecting OFIRMEV or the products or product candidates of our competitors; - · costs associated with any product recalls or investigations into quality concerns; and - variations in the level of expenses related to our development programs for any future product candidates and any further development costs associated with OFIRMEV, including our ongoing pediatric clinical trial.

 Until we can generate significant cash from our operations, we expect to continue to fund our operations with our available financial resources, generated from the proceeds of offerings of our equity securities and our existing borrowings under our loan and security agreement.
 These financial resources may not be adequate to sustain our operations until we are able to generate significant positive cash flow from our operations and we may be required to finance future cash needs through the sale of additional equity securities, strategic collaboration agreements or debt financing.
 However, we cannot be certain that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
 The capital markets have experienced volatility in recent years and the availability of credit has been adversely affected by illiquid credit markets and wide credit spreads.
-Further, concern about the stability of the markets in general, and the strength of counterparties specifically, has led many lenders and institutional investors to reduce, and in some cases, cease to provide funding to borrowers.
 Additional turbulence in the U.S. and international markets and economies may adversely affect our ability to obtain additional financing on terms acceptable to us, or at all, which may limit our ability to timely replace maturing liabilities and to access the capital markets to meet liquidity needs.
 Having insufficient funds may require us to delay, scale-back or eliminate some or all of our programs or renegotiate less favorable terms than we would otherwise choose.
 Failure to obtain adequate financing also may adversely affect our ability to operate as a going concern.
 Additionally, if we raise funds by issuing equity securities, dilution to existing stockholders would result; and if we raise funds by incurring additional debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.